Microsoft 365, Remote working, and how you collaborate

 - Access to Microsoft Azure security and authorising services

 - Easy management of users (and adding & deleting users)

 - Live document collaboration utilising Sharepoint

-- Version histories, user data, and no overwriting of work
+- Version histories, file recovery, user data, and no overwriting of work

 What this means, in simple terms, is that you can access a powerful suite of creative and office applications through Sharepoint that can be accessed from anywhere.
 So if your team is fully working from home, all in the office, or you have a hybrid arrangement, all your team needs is a computer and an internet connection.